hashmapinc/Heirloom/README.md

 # Project Heirloom
 This repository contains the code for Project Heirloom.

 Heirloom is a platform for product and consumer tracking in the Grocery space.
-It is intended to be a full "Seed to Sales" approach to grocery sales.
+It is intended to be a full "Seed to Sales" approach to grocery analytics.

 ## Mission Statement
 The mission of Heirloom is to empower consumers to make informed decisions about the environmental and societal impacts of their purchasing behavior.